All Episodes

 Nothing to worry about.

-And now all of a sudden, since they lost the election, the Russians have become bad guys, and we're hacking everything in sight.
+And now all of a sudden, since they lost the election, the Russians have become bad guys and we're hacking everything in sight.

 Now, this kind of hypocrisy, the Democrats have never been harmed by it in the past.

-But I think we are entering it.
+But I think we are entering.

-I don't think they realize what fools they're making of themselves to many more people than have prior on prior occasions seen it.
+I don't think they realize what fools they're making of themselves to many more people than have prior, on prior occasions, seen it.

 So this to me is its own opportunity to illustrate these people for who they are.

-One more point, Russ.
+One more point, Rush?

 Quickly.

-Uh Una Paloma.
+Una Paloma.

-Well, that that, yeah, if that was the uh the nuclear threat parody.
+Yeah, that was the nuclear threat parody.

 Just hemmed in.